Science and the fight against poverty: How far have we come in 20 years and what's next?

 Morning: Building a hub for experimental research and evidence-based policy-making in France

-- Advances in experimental education research in France - Charline Avenel (Academy of Versailles), Axelle Charpentier (French ministry of education) and Marc Gurgand (PSE)
+• Advances in experimental education research in France - Charline Avenel (Academy of Versailles), Axelle Charpentier (French Ministry of Education) and Marc Gurgand (PSE)

 Afternoon: Investments in Social Policy in Europe

-- Presentations: How to promote social inclusion in Europe, by Sule Alan (EUI), Eliana La Ferrara (Harvard Kennedy School) and George Richards (Community Jameel)
+• Generating rigorous evidence to support social inclusion in Europe - Sule Alan (EUI), Eliana La Ferrara (Harvard Kennedy School) and Luc Behaghel (Paris School of Economics)

 Friday 23 June